Paddington (TV series): UK VHS Releases

 On 4 March 1991, Abbey Home Entertainment released two videos with 10 stories on each tape.

 On 15 July 1991, Abbey Home Entertainment released a special edition video with 12 episodes.

 On 9 September 1991, Abbey Home Entertainment released a Christmas-themed video with 10 episodes.

 On 19 September 1994, BMG Video released a single video cassette with the three feature-length specials.

 On 28 December 1994, Abbey Home Entertainment released a single video release with eight episodes from the second series.

 On 3 April 1995, Abbey Home Entertainment released a 3-hour biggest ever video cassette with 37 episodes.

 On 18 March 2002, Universal Pictures (UK) Ltd released a single video cassette with ten episodes from the first series.

 On 22 July 2002, Universal Pictures (UK) Ltd released a seaside-themed bumper video with nine episodes from the second series.

 On 21 April 2003, Universal Pictures (UK) Ltd released two videos with seven episodes on each one.

 UK DVD releases

 Between 2006 and 2007, three DVD releases of Paddington Bear were published by Abbey Home Media in the 'Tempo TV Classics' range of children's DVD releases.

 On 8 October 2007, Abbey Home Media released two of the TV specials on a single DVD release.

 On 27 October 2008, Abbey Home Media released a suitcase-shaped DVD box set with four single DVD releases.

 On 21 May 2012, Abbey Home Media released four episodes from the first series and eight episodes from the second series which were compiled together as twelve London-themed episodes on a single DVD release.

 On 18 April 2016, to coincide with the Queen's 90th birthday, Abbey Home Media released a special "Royal Celebration"-themed DVD release which contained the three TV specials altogether on one single disc.

+On 28 October 2024, Fabulous Films released the entirety of the show on DVD and Blu-Ray, now completely restored for the first time ever from available 16mm sources.
+It contains two discs featuring all fifty-six episodes and the three TV specials and features never-before-seen content, like a bonus feature on FilmFair animator Barry Leith, a feature comparing the footage of Paddington before and after the restoration treatment, a behind-the-scenes featurette (known on the cover as a "Marmalade Sandwich Feature" because on the Bonus Features menu the option is highlighted by a marmalade sandwich) and English subtitles that weren't present on the Abbey Home Media DVDs.